The Best Tulum Cenotes

 Cenote Caracol

-One of the most unique cenotes near Tulum, Cenote Caracol is part of an underground cave system that’s a little bit different to other Tulum cenotes.
 Here, before you take a dip in the cenote itself, you get to explore a beautiful, complex set of subterranean tunnels with eye-catching stalactites.
 This place wasn’t even discovered until 2002 when divers happened upon it.

-Even if you don’t feel like taking a dip, you can explore a lot of the cave system on foot making for an enchanting day out.
+Even if you don’t feel like taking a dip, you can explore a lot of the cave system on foot, making for an enchanting day out.

 Tulum cenotes